cmss13-devs/web/rules.md

 ## Exceptions

-A name comprised of extremely common names (I.E John Williams) can be excused for being shared with someone otherwise forbidden, provided the player is not attempting to play as the linked person.
+A name comprised of extremely common names (I.E John Williams) can be excused for being shared with someone famous, provided the player is not attempting to imitate or overtly reference the linked person.

 ## Artificial Womb Soldiers
 Some soldiers in the USCM have been born as part of the Artificial Womb Soldier Program.
 This means that they do not have any biological parents who have passed along their last name to them.
 Instead these soldiers have been assigned a regular first name, the A.W. initials as a middle name and a weapon as their surname.